medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 ---

 The hosting architecture differs entirely between CHT-Core 3.x and CHT-Core 4.x.
 Migrating data from an existing instance running CHT 3.x requires a few manual steps.
 This guide will present the required steps while using a migration helping tool, called `couchdb-migration`.
 This tool interfaces with CouchDb, to update shard maps and database metadata.
+By the end of this guide, your CHT-Core 3.x CouchDb will be down and CHT-Core 4.x ready to be used.
 Using this tool is not required, and the same result can be achieved by calling CouchDb endpoints directly.
 [Consult CouchDB documentation for details about moving shards](https://docs.couchdb.org/en/3.2.2-docs/cluster/sharding.html#moving-a-shard).

 ### 1. Install CHT data migration tool